 Remember to store your salt dough in a plastic bag or airtight container when not in use, as it dries quite fast.

 Then, you're ready for the best part - creation!
 Unleash your imagination and make incredible ornaments, bizarre sculptures or extravagant jewelry.
 The models can't be too thick or massive, as they can crumble or crack.

 Afterward, there is the drying part.
 You can choose between air drying (it can take a couple of days or even weeks for bigger models!) or baking.
-It's usually recommended to bake the salt dough in the low temperatures (120-250°F/50-120°C) for 2-3 hours, and then alternatively brown in 400°F/200°C for a short time.
-However, the time and temperature depend on the dough type, your model size, oven type and even the baking tray color.
+It's usually recommended to bake the salt dough at low temperatures (120-250°F/50-120°C) for 2-3 hours and then alternatively brown at 400°F/200°C for a short time.
+However, the time and temperature depend on the dough type, your model size, oven type, and even the baking tray color.

 - Choose the recipe type.
 Select the recipe you like, e.g., let's start with the classic dough.

 - The salt dough calculator provides short information about each recipe application.
 If it's the one you need, stay with it, if not, read about other options.
 Let's assume we are happy with the choice as we are making the salt dough for the first time.